We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Whiteheads are a common form of acne.
-They are more common in areas of skin with lots of pores, such as the face, chest, and back, but can also occur on the penis.
-They are more common on the base or the shaft of the penis.
+They are more common on areas of skin with lots of pores, such as the face, chest, and back, but they can also occur on the penis.
+When they occur on the penis, they are more common on the base or the shaft.

-Whiteheads on the penis are easily misidentified, and bumps on or around the penis may be something different.
-In some cases, they could be a sign of an underlying health condition that requires treatment.
+Bumps on or around the penis may be something other than whiteheads.
+In some cases, they could be a symptom of an underlying health condition that requires treatment.

-Alongside whiteheads, potential causes for bumps on the penis include:
+Some other potential causes of bumps on the penis include:

 Pearly penile papules

 Fordyce spots are small, yellow-white bumps that develop on various parts of the body.
-They are common on the lips or inside the cheek, but may also form around the head or shaft of the penis.
+They are common on the lips and inside the cheeks, but they may also form around the head or shaft of the penis.

 Fordyce spots are oil glands that do not have hair follicles, as most other oil glands do.
-They may be mistaken for a symptom of a STD, but they are harmless and usually do not have any symptoms.
+Some people may mistake them for an STI symptom, but they are harmless and usually do not cause any symptoms.

 Tyson glands are small sebaceous glands that can form on either side of the frenulum, which is the elastic tissue that connects the foreskin to the head of the penis.
 These are also completely normal.